mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 ```

 - `__init__` is the constructor method used to initialize the `Dog` class with attributes `name` and `breed`.
+- The `self` parameter represents the specific instance of the class that is being created or accessed.
 - `describe` and `bark` are methods that provide behaviour for `Dog` instances.

 #### Creating an Instance (Object)